This time I will answer that last question I asked a few weeks ago.

 “Oh, how much better my arm is doing that right now.
 Thank you Lord.“

 I happily can now use my left arm to put items up on the higher cabinets in the kitchen.
-Even carrying a full basket of clean clothes up the stairs is another ability I’ve learned to appreciate.
+Even carrying a full basket of clean clothes up the stairs is I’ve learned to appreciate.
 I never thought I’d be happy raking huge piles of dead leaves, followed by putting them into the bin.

 Time I now explain the reason behind asking these questions, and why I shared this song last week.